The world is finally opening up!

 According to Duolingo’s 2021 world report, there was a record growth of new learners who started studying a language during the pandemic, whether to keep up with schoolwork or connect with people worldwide.
-And the top 10 languages studied worldwide (in order): English, Spanish, French, German, Japanese, Italian, Korean, Chinese, Russian, Portuguese.
-So many options and unsure which is your perfect fit and the trendiest language to learn?
+And the top 10 languages studied worldwide (in order) are: English, Spanish, French, German, Japanese, Italian, Korean, Chinese, Russian, and Portuguese.
+So many options, but unsure which is your perfect fit and the trendiest language to learn?
 Hands down, it’s the German language.

-But why?
-Well, we whipped up a fun list for you to know why is the German language is the trendiest to learn in Singapore!
+Well, we whipped up a fun list for you to know why the German language is the trendiest to learn in Singapore!

-We are sure you have seen the hundreds of thousands of memes of how even a simple order in German sounds like you’re about to obliterate the person.
-As funny as it is, it is truly not as harsh sounding as one might imagine.
+We are sure you have seen the hundreds of thousands of memes about how even a simple order in German sounds like you’re about to obliterate the person.
+As funny as it is, it is truly not as harsh-sounding as one might imagine.

 Here are some reasons why learning German might be easier than you think: